 I'm a fan of westerns especially from the era where they dominated cinema but these days it is slim pickings when it comes to new westerns, that is unless you watch those which are made for TV.
 Now judging a made for TV western such as "The Trail to Hope Rose" against even a b-movie western from the 50s is unfair because they are different beasts with these modern made for TV westerns often being about old fashioned entertainment with a high level of innocence and morals.
-So having said that if I told you that "The Trail to Hope Rose" is a good movie it is only in comparison to other made for TV westerns and delivers that blend of a familiar western storyline but in a sweet and innocent way.
+So having said that if I told you that "The Trail to Hope Rose" is a good movie it is only in comparison to other made for TV westerns and delivers that blend of a familiar western storyline but in a relatively sweet and innocent way.

 But there are other things going on in "The Trail to Hope Rose" including what is partly a typical romantic subplot because of course Keenan has to find love but in this case it has a few simple twists to it.
-We also have Jack who befriends Keenan and in doing so finds himself becoming an enemy to the Driggers like Keenan and just for good measure we have Marshall Toll who hopes Keenan will keep his nose clean and make a fresh start.
-None of which is that original and certainly has no complexity because all we get are some easy worked story ideas which never stray from being predictable but because there is a surprising amount going on it helps to keep "The Trail to Hope Rose" entertaining.
+We also have Jack who befriends Keenan and in doing so finds himself becoming an enemy to the Driggers like Keenan.
+And just for good measure we have Marshall Toll who hopes Keenan will keep his nose clean and make a fresh start.
+None of which is that original and certainly adds no complexity to "The Trail to Hope Rose" because all we get are some easy worked story ideas which never stray from being predictable but because there is a surprising amount going on it helps to keep "The Trail to Hope Rose" entertaining.

 What this all boils down to is that don't watch "The Trail to Hope Rose" if you are expecting some classic, gritty western but do watch it if you enjoy the simple made for TV westerns of recent years which are nice and easy but a little bit cheesy.